nuxeo-cps/pre-svn-reorg--CPSRelation/README.txt

 Features
 ========

-CPSRelation provides features to manage relations between objects.
+CPSRelation provides an API to manage relations between objects.

-Interfaces have been defined to be able to use different types of graphs storing and managing relations.
-Currently, graphs supported are:
+Interfaces have been defined to be able to use different types of graphs for storing and managing relations.
+Currently, supported graphs are:

 - simple IOBTrees managing relations between integer unique identifiers and tuples of integer unique identifiers.
 This is the historical relations